The Big Steppers Tour: Critical reception

 The Big Steppers Tour was met with widespread acclaim from critics, who praised Lamar's performance, concept and stage production.
-Taiyo Coates of Variety described the show as "performance art at its pinnacle" and that Lamar proves "yet again that his elevated artistry carves an unobstructed path to hip hop's Mount Rushmore."
-Chris Kelly of The Washington Post called the tour a "theatrical spectacle that rewrote the rules of the rap show in the same way that Lamar has rewritten the rules of rap itself."
+Taiyo Coates of Variety described the show as "performance art at its pinnacle" and that Lamar proves "yet again that his elevated artistry carves an unobstructed path to hip hop's Mount Rushmore".
+Chris Kelly of The Washington Post called the tour a "theatrical spectacle that rewrote the rules of the rap show in the same way that Lamar has rewritten the rules of rap itself".
 Bryson "Boom" Paul of Consequence lauded the show's "display of militant precision.
 Lamar was in sequence with the artistically expressive backdrop, while the impeccable timing of the dancers in unison never missed a step."
 He also described the overall performance as a "two-hour therapy session, redemption odyssey, and play rolled into one.
 Fans left the show immensely satisfied.
 It was must-see experience, period."

-Writing for Complex, Andre Gee hailed Lamar as a "stoic performer, leaning on the full scope of the live show to keep fans entertained."
+Writing for Complex, Andre Gee hailed Lamar as a "stoic performer, leaning on the full scope of the live show to keep fans entertained".
 He elaborates by writing "the genius of [Lamar's] live show is how he maneuvers the stage with no wasted motion.
 While some MC's continuously run from side to side, jumping around the stage, [Lamar] moves methodically."
 Gee further writes that Lamar "knew all eyes were on him, and he did exactly what it took to keep it that way, all without over-exerting himself during the marathon set.
 Even when he was two-stepping, you soon realized he was just stylishly moving to another part of the stage for the next song."
 Robyn Mowatt of Okayplayer wrote that the tour "isn't just a rap show, it's an expansive experience.
-[Lamar]'s headspace is probed, examined, and pushed to the forefront – alongside this ideal, fans are tasked with thinking for themselves rather than relying on Lamar to make up their minds for them.
 Reckoning with what you’ve pulled from his latest album should lead you to understand why Lamar is a pioneering hip hop figure."

-Mikael Wood of the Los Angeles Times praised how Lamar blended the "meditative" songs on his recent studio album with the "rowdy old bangers" present in his previous works, which "served to demonstrate the intellectual ambition of even his most radio-friendly songs."
-He then wrote that the "most gratifying" part of the performance was Lamar's dancing, which he described as a "series of subtle little glide-and-shimmy moves that made him [look like] somebody's cool uncle turning up right on time to the family cookout."
+Mikael Wood of the Los Angeles Times praised how Lamar blended the "meditative" songs on his recent studio album with the "rowdy old bangers" present in his previous works, which "served to demonstrate the intellectual ambition of even his most radio-friendly songs".
+He then wrote that the "most gratifying" part of the performance was Lamar's dancing, which he described as a "series of subtle little glide-and-shimmy moves that made him [look like] somebody's cool uncle turning up right on time to the family cookout".
 Wood suggested that the description was what Lamar ultimately thought of himself during the performance, "not a hero.
 Not an idol.
 Just a guy who's learned how best to carry himself."